Is there anything that says hearth and home and peace more than a warm loaf of bread fresh from the oven? At least for me, there is nothing finer.

 Open the oven and place the pans side by side allowing a little room between each pan.
 The bread pans should not be touching the edges of the oven.

-/Place a damp kitchen towel (preferably not terry cloth) over the loaves of bread.
+/Heat the oven to 150-dgrees F (as low as 120-degrees F if your oven can be set that low).
+Some ovens cannot be set any lower than 170-degrees F, so simply turn off the oven before it reaches the 170-degree F. The point is to have a warm oven, not hot, just warm.
+After the oven has warmed, turn it off.
+Place a damp kitchen towel (preferably not terry cloth) over the loaves of bread.
 Close the oven door.
-Turn on the oven light which will help to keep a warm environment for the bread to rise.
+Turn on the oven light, which will help to keep a warm environment for the bread to rise.

-I’ll share a little trick I learned to help keep the bread stay moist and tender while it is cooling.
-Using the damp towel that was draped over the bread while it was rising, place the the same still damp towel over and around the loaves while they are cooling.
+Here’s a Tip: I’ll share a little trick I learned to help keep the bread stay moist and tender while it is cooling.
+Using the same damp towel that was draped over the bread while it was rising, place the still damp towel over and around the loaves while they are cooling.
+If the towel is no longer damp, simply moisten it again, wring out the water well, and place the towel over the bread.
 As soon as the bread has cooled, place each loaf in a plastic bag and tie securely closed.
 If you’d prefer, you can slice the loaves prior to putting them in the bags.
 Any loaves of bread that you will no be using within a day or two can be wrapped and frozen.
 Remove from freezer as needed.
 The frozen bread can be removed by the slices as needed or the whole loaf can removed and defrosted for use.

 I hope that you enjoy your delicious homemade bread.